 A story is any form of communication with knowledge gaps in the telling.

 It’s as simple and as powerful as that.
-There will be much, much more on knowledge gaps as we get deeper into Alfie’s story!
+There will be much, much more on knowledge gaps as we get deeper into Bella’s story!

-Incidentally, the filmmaking side is progressing nicely, with a shoot planned for October 2018, so keep checking back for updates!
+Incidentally, the filmmaking side is progressing nicely, so keep checking back for updates!
 This will be a film soon, and you will have been a part of the entire journey!